 The selection process for the fellowship is open to new, emerging, or returning journalists who have a proven capability to craft a professional level of journalism

 The programme will administer up to $75,000 for awards to fellows over three years, with a maximum of $25,000 per year.
-There will be 1-2 awards of $5,000-$25,000 each of the 3 years.
+There will be 2 awards in 2024, including a fellowship amount for an emerging Journalist.

 The prospective fellows are expected to develop and submit a detailed, comprehensive, and well researched proposal.
 In the interest of being inclusive of all British Columbians and accessible to all communities, fellowship applications in other languages will be considered, and should include and amount for translation in the budget application.